-The ATO is open about its approach to non-payment of PAYG and Superannuation.
+The ATO is open about its approach to non-payment of PAYG, Superannuation and GST.
 It has issued a statement called “Firmer approach to debt collection” where it confirms its aggressive approach to non-complying businesses regarding unpaid taxes.
 The ATO has stated it is particularly targeting companies that:

 - avoid tax liabilities by liquidating companies then setting up new companies, often called “phoenix activity”;